Jeffresh/tic-tac-toe/README.md

 However, our game should show the field in an "intermediate" states too.
 Let's try to visualize different combinations that the user will determine from the input.
 It is also important to think about the interface and set boundaries for our field.

+In addition to analyzing the field, it is equally important to add the ability to select a cell for your move.
+Now you need to implement human moves.
+Let's divide the field into cells.

 # About
 Everybody remembers this paper-and-pencil game from childhood: Tic-Tac-Toe, also known as Noughts and crosses or Xs and Os.
 A single mistake usually costs you the game, but thankfully it is simple enough that most players discover the best strategy quickly.
 Let’s program Tic-Tac-Toe and get playing!